 Surrogacy in WA

-• although able to conceive a child, would be likely to conceive a child affected by a genetic abnormality or a disease; or
+• a woman who is unable to conceive or give birth to a child due to medical reasons; or who is likely to conceive a child affected by a genetic abnormality or condition.

 Please refer to Section 23 of the Human Reproductive Technology Act 1991 (WA) or Section 19(2) of the Surrogacy Act 2008 for further information on arranged parent eligibility.